Introduction to engineering mechanics and its role in modern engineering analysis and design. Project activity.

 Weekly seminar on current research topics in turbulent and other complex flows: theoretical modeling, numerical analysis, computational techniques, and experimental investigations.
 Approved for S/U grading only.

 Vector and tensor algebra and complex-variable methods; ordinary differential equations, qualitative questions of existence and uniqueness; analytic solution methods, numerical methods, power-series solution and special functions; eigenvalue problems, Green's functions, Laplace transforms, stability of solutions; engineering applications drawn from mechanics.
-Prerequisite: MATH 285 and TAM 251.
+4 graduate hours.
+No professional credit.
+Prerequisite: MATH 285 OR MATH 286 OR MATH 441; TAM 251.

 Continuation of TAM 541.
 Modeling, inequalities, elements of functional analysis; partial differential equations, existence and uniqueness, second-order equations; hyperbolic conservation laws; numerical methods, eigenfunction expansions, integral transforms, and fundamental solutions; engineering applications drawn from mechanics.
 Prerequisite: TAM 541.

 Unified treatment of modern continuum mechanics: mathematical preliminaries; review of kinematics and general balance laws; general theory of mechanical constitutive equations, including material constraints and material symmetry.
-Prerequisite: TAM 551.
+4 graduate hours.
+No professional credit.
+Prerequisite: TAM 445 OR TAM 551.

 Advanced methods of perturbation theory and asymptotic analysis, with examples drawn from classical dynamics, fluid mechanics, and wave propagation: asymptotics of integrals, singular perturbation theory (boundary layers, matched asymptotic expansions, and composite expansions), multiple scales, summation of series; special topics.
 Prerequisite: MATH 446 and TAM 541.

 Mechanics of elastic deformable bodies, based on the fundamental concepts of modern continuum mechanics: kinematics, balance laws, constitutive equations; classical small-deformation theory; formulation of initial boundary-value problems of linear elastodynamics and boundary-value problems of linear elastostatics; variational formulations, minimum principles; applications of theory to engineering problems.
-Prerequisite: MATH 285.
+4 graduate hours.
+No professional credit.
+Prerequisite: MATH 285 OR MATH 286 OR MATH 441.

 Continuation of TAM 551.
 Selected topics in linear elasticity (including St. Venant beam theory and plane problems of elastostatics), plasticity (including yield surfaces, von Mises and Tresca yield criteria, Drucker's stability postulate, J-flow theory, perfect plasticity, limit analysis, and slip-line theory), and fracture mechanics (including linear elastic analysis, fracture criteria for elastic brittle fracture, and elastic-plastic fracture).
 Prerequisite: TAM 551.